 Day-03:- Amritsar Free day for Personal Activities

-After breakfast, day is free day for the personal activities with the disposal of the transport too.
+After breakfast, the day is a free day for personal activities with the disposal of transport too.
 Later back to the hotel overnight stay in Amritsar.

 Day-05:- Old Delhi City Tour

-After breakfast proceed for sightseeing tour in Old Delhi:
+After breakfast proceeds for sightseeing tour in Old Delhi:

-Red Fort:-Delhi’s most famous monument, the Red Fort, stands as a powerful reminder of the Mughal emperors who ruled India.
+Red Fort:- Delhi’s most famous monument, the Red Fort, stands as a powerful reminder of the Mughal emperors who ruled India.
 Its walls, which stretch for over two kilometers (1.2 miles), were built in 1638 to keep out invaders.
 However, they failed to stop the fort being captured by the Sikhs and the British.
-To take your imagination back to the ancient era, a one hour sound and light show of the fort’s history is held each evening.

 Jamia Masjid:-Jama Masjid is another marvelous treasure of the Old City, and is the largest mosque in India.
 Its courtyard can hold an incredible 25,000 devotees.
-The mosque took 13 years to build, and was completed in 1650.
-A strenuous climb to the top of its southern tower will reward you with a stunning view across the rooftops of Delhi.
-Be sure to dress appropriately when visiting the mosque or you won’t be allowed in.
+The mosque took 13 years to build and was completed in 1650.

-Later back to the Hotel for overnight stay in Delhi.
+Later back to the Hotel for the overnight stay in Delhi.

 Day-06:- New Delhi Sightseeing tour with Akshardham Temple

 After breakfast, proceed to sightseeing for New Delhi and start with: